jamesmortensen/WebKitWebDriver-Browser-Images/README.md

 };
 ```

-The WebKitwebDriver package also comes bundled with MiniBrowser, a very lightweight build of WebKitGTK2.
+The WebKitWebDriver package also comes bundled with MiniBrowser, a very lightweight build of WebKitGTK2.
 To run the tests against the WebKitGTK2 MiniBrowser, use the following capabilities:

 ```
 capabilities: [{